-Brazil is Latin America's largest digital commerce market, with a transactional volume of USD 276.9 million in 20231.
+Brazil is Latin America's largest digital commerce market, with a transactional volume of USD 276.9 billion in 20231.
 It will likely grow by 51% over the next couple of years, reaching USD 500 billion in 2026.
 Brazilians' growing digitisation and innovative payment industry support such growth.

 For decades, we have heard that cash is king in Latin America, but this may soon no longer be true in Brazil.
 Over the last decade, the country has evolved from being majorly unbanked to becoming one of the leading financial innovation hubs in the world.
 According to Central Bank data, cash withdrawals decreased by around 27% in 2023.